JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements

-**(28th Oct 2021) Sensor firmware 2.1 is out!**
+**(24th Nov 2021) Sensor firmware 2.1.1 is out!**

-This is a major new version that contains improvements and bugfixes.
-Please test your software thoroughly before committing to the 2.x since the sensors cannot be rolled back to 1.9.4!
+This is a bugfix release that fixes an issue that was found out just after 2.1 release.
+Please test your software thoroughly before committing to the 2.x since the sensors cannot be rolled back to 1.9.x!

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.